-SOC 203 Methodology: Focuses on collecting, analyzing, and interpreting social data.
+SOC 301 Methodology: Focuses on collecting, analyzing, and interpreting social data.
 Addresses research strategies and their ethical implications.
-Prerequisite: sociology major or consent.
+Prerequisite: SOC 201 or permission of instructor.

 SOC 315 Sociology of Childhood: Examines childhood as both a social construct and lived experience.
 Addresses the various cultural and structural factors that shape conceptions of childhood, the structure of childhood in contemporary society, children's "social worlds," and children's perceptions and experiences of everyday life.
-Prerequisite: one SOC course.
+Prerequisite: one SOC course or permission of instructor.

 SOC 323 Sociology of Culture: Includes various theories of culture.
 Emphasizes field research and observation of phenomena such as fads, fashions, and media themes and characters.
-Prerequisite: sociology major or consent.
+Prerequisite: one SOC course or permission of instructor.

 SOC 346 Sexualities: Understanding sexual matters requires considering how sexuality is modeled, molded, and manipulated.
 We will consider historical, legal, and cultural contexts of sexuality; highlighting themes of social construction and social control.
 Prerequisite: Any prior SOC course or consent.

 SOC 350 Class Inequality: Focuses on socioeconomic inequality with emphasis on the contemporary United states, sociological theories to explain inequality, and the mechanisms and consequences of social class inequality in social instutions.
-Prerequisite: Any prior SOC course or consent.
+Prerequisite: one SOC course or permission of instructor.

 SOC 371 Deviant Behavior: Investigates deviant behavior as the inverse of power: The more power a particular class of people possesses, the less likely they will be defined as deviant.
 Challenges students to redefine "deviance" and examine "normal" workings of U.S. institutions.
-Prerequisite: one SOC course or consent.
+Prerequisite: one SOC course or permission of instructor.

 SOC 418 Senior Seminar: Develops common grounding in a specific subject to serve as a framework for individual projects.
 Requires oral reports.
-Prerequisites: core courses and senior standing.
+Prerequisites: SOC 301 and SOC 302 and senior standing.